michaelboyles/formula/docs/src/content/docs/components/controls/TextArea.md

 slug: components/TextArea
 ---

-The `<TextArea>` component renders a `<textarea>` element whose value field is bound and includes all handlers required for interacting with Formula.
+The `<TextArea>` component renders a `<textarea>` element whose value field is bound and which includes all of Formula's required handlers.

 ## Sample usage